unissAhmad/uniss/README.md

 - 🌱 I’m currently learning as much as I can.
 - 👯 I’m looking to collaborate for making quality projects.
-- 🥅 2021 Goals:to become full stack web development expert and contribute in open source projects.
+- 🥅 2021 Goals:to become full stack web developer and contribute in open source projects.